Making your own DIY primer is super easy and healthy for your skin too!

 This primer stores best in a metal tin or glass jar with a screw-top lid to keep the air out.

 You could also use a plastic jar or tub if glass is unavailable.
-Jam jars work well if you’re into reusing and recycling, like me!
+Jam jars work well if youโre into reusing and recycling, like me!

 I hope you love this DIY primer recipe!
 Let me know by posting a comment below.

-And if you enjoyed reading this post today, I think you’ll love these posts to read next.
+And if you enjoyed reading this post today, I think youโll love these posts to read next.

-- All-natural lipstick
+- All-natural lipstick recipe

-- Smudge-free mascara
+- Smudge-free homemade mascara

-- Lip gloss
+- DIY lip gloss

-- Homemade setting powder or spray
+- DIY setting powder or homemade setting spray

 - Top natural makeups